 - 5. Qualifications Personnel employed at Secondary Career and Technical Centers operated by a Postsecondary Institutions - a.
-Career and Technical Education Administrator Each full-time and part-time CTE Administrator must possess: - i.
-A Master's degree; and

-- ii.
-A minimum of two (2) years teaching or counseling experience in CTE; five years or more experience is preferred. - b.
-Career and Technical Education Counselor
+Career and Technical Education Administrator i.
+A Master's degree; and ii.
+A minimum of two (2) years teaching or counseling experience in CTE; five years or more experience is preferred.